 According to this implementation method, when a message cannot be delivered to a service or component in the flow of a global transaction, the message is rolled back to the appropriate source milestone.
-This source milestone corresponds to an Oracle Advanced Queue or JMS topic.
+This source milestone corresponds to a Queue or topic or Resequencer.
 It is here that the message will be persisted until it can be resubmitted for delivery to the service or component.